I review various tools and gadgets to determine their functionality and value.

 But seeing as how I never needed a saw, I opted for the thinner knife and I'm perfectly happy with it.

-Technically Victorinox count the key ring as a separate tool, which most people think is just funny.
+Technically, Victorinox counts the key ring as a separate tool, which most people think is just funny.
 But hey, whatever makes them happy.
-Customers are happy too!
+Customers are happy, too!

 But how many of them do you really need?

 Ask yourself this question and be honest about your answer.
 My opinion is that the Climber is the ultimate minimalist pocket knife.
 It has just the right set and number of tools that everyday situations require.
 Why not the Huntsman, then?

 Let me ask you this: How often do you need a saw?
 What kind of surface would you cut with it?
 Are you even prepared to put in the effort of cutting with a small saw?
 Yeah, it's a lot of work!
 This also increases the chances of you damaging the blade.